Model#

 lists, ML models, and scripts.
 Prefixing functions from the SmartSim Model API and SmartRedis Client API rely on

-.
-This configuration can be toggled within the Model
+by the Model.
+This configuration can be toggled within the Model application through

-functions, such as disabling tensor prefixing via Client.use_tensor_ensemble_prefix(False)
+Client functions, such as disabling tensor prefixing via Client.use_tensor_ensemble_prefix(False).

 The interaction between the prefix SmartSim Model Functions<model_prefix_func> and SmartRedis Client Functions<client_prefix_func> are documentation below.